hachahoud/100-days-of-code/log.md

 I continued through the #vscode tutorial, learning more about debugging and about django static files management.
 Also did my daily clash codes at #codingame.

+**Day 68**.

+I learnt today how to use vs code snippets in the django template inheritance.